archisman-panigrahi/screen-orientation-manager/README.md

 # <img src="screen-orientation-manager.svg" align="left" width="128" height="128">

-## Screen Orientation Manager for touchscreen tablets (e.g. Surface RT/Touch screen ARM Chromebooks) running GNU/Linux with X11
+## Screen Orientation Manager for touchscreen tablets running GNU/Linux with X11

 You can use this app to easily rotate the touchsceen input, display orientation, touchpad and stylus input in one go.

+### Why?

+While automatic rotation of input devices works seamlessly in GNOME and KDE on Wayland, many entry-level devices use lightweight desktop environments like XFCE, MATE, or LXDE, which rely on X11 and lack support for automatic touchscreen input rotation.
+As a result, when the screen is rotated, touch inputs can become misaligned (e.g., after rotating the screen, touching the top-left corner might register as a tap in the bottom-right).
+This app resolves that issue.
+It also runs in the system tray, making it easy to access when using the device in tablet mode.

+If you want us to add autodetect support for your device, please open an issue in [GitHub issues](https://github.com/archisman-panigrahi/surface-RT-screen-rotator/issues).

 ![screenshot1](Screenshots/screenshot1.png)
 ![screenshot2](Screenshots/screenshot2.png)